Pandemic Orders and industry requirements are regularly updated

 Employers and self-employed drivers should display signage in vehicles for passengers on actions they can take to slow the spread of coronavirus (COVID-19).
 Commercial Passenger Vehicles Victoria has a poster for this purpose.

 Drivers should be made aware of, and inform passengers of the following:

 - The importance of good hygiene practices and physical distancing to reduce the risk of exposure to coronavirus (COVID-19).

 - Where possible, passengers who are unwell or travelling to their location of mandatory quarantine or self-isolation should use a personal mode of transport, or transport dedicated for this purpose (such as transport provided for people returning from overseas).

 - If a passenger is unwell or is travelling to their place of mandatory quarantine or self-isolation and they have no option but to use a commercial passenger vehicle, they:

-- must follow the Chief Health Officer directions about wearing a face covering– if the passenger does not have one, the driver should supply one, for example a face mask
+- must follow the Chief Health Officer directions about wearing a face mask – if the passenger does not have one, the driver should supply one, for example a face mask

 - should avoid direct contact with the driver, including sitting in the passenger side of the back seat to achieve as much physical distance as is reasonably possible